Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 Wait, did he just answer my question?
 Yeah, do you want them in the foster care system?
 No, I guess my answer is

-because the overwhelming scientific evidence backs up the overwhelming common sense evidence that kids do.
-I don't know if you have a question one more time.
+because the overwhelming scientific evidence evidence backs up the overwhelming common sense evidence that kids do

 Yes or no?
 You've kind of just slithered around it.
 Wait, what's his answer been, guys?
-Yeah, I don't think that's the same thing.
+Yeah, I don't think that's a good idea.

 I am answering it for you.
 What does his answer been?
 I don't think that children do well raised by same-sex children.